Insulated glazing: Longevity

 The life of an IGU varies depending on the quality of materials used, size of gap between inner and outer pane, temperature differences, workmanship and location of installation both in terms of facing direction and geographic location, as well as the treatment the unit receives.
 IG units typically last from 10 to 25 years, with windows facing the equator often lasting less than 12 years.
 IGUs typically carry a warranty for 10 to 20 years depending upon the manufacturer.
-If IGUs are altered (such as installation of a solar control film) the warranty may be voided by the manufacturer.
+If IGUs are altered (such as installation of a window insulation film) the warranty may be voided by the manufacturer.

 The Insulating Glass Manufacturers Alliance (IGMA) undertook an extensive study to characterize the failures of commercial insulating glass units over a 25-year period.

 For a standard construction IG unit, condensation collects between the layers of glass when the perimeter seal has failed and when the desiccant has become saturated, and can generally only be eliminated by replacing the IGU.
 Seal failure and subsequent replacement results in a significant factor in the overall cost of owning IGUs.

 Large temperature differences between the inner and outer panes stress the spacer adhesives, which can eventually fail.
 Units with a small gap between the panes are more prone to failure because of the increased stress.

 Atmospheric pressure changes combined with wet weather can, in rare cases, eventually lead to the gap filling with water.

 The flexible sealing surfaces preventing infiltration around the window unit can also degrade or be torn or damaged.
 Replacement of these seals can be difficult to impossible, due to IG windows commonly using extruded channel frames without seal retention screws or plates.
 Instead, the edge seals are installed by pushing an arrow-shaped indented one-way flexible lip into a slot on the extruded channel, and often cannot be easily extracted from the extruded slot to be replaced.

 In Canada, since the beginning of 1990, there are some companies offering servicing of failed IG units.
 They provide open ventilation to the atmosphere by drilling hole(s) in the glass and/or spacer.
 This solution often reverses the visible condensation, but cannot clean the interior surface of the glass and staining that may have occurred after long-term exposure to moisture.
 They may offer a warranty from 5 to 20 years.
 This solution lowers the insulating value of the window, but it can be a "green" solution when the window is still in good condition.
 If the IG unit had a gas fill (e.g. argon or krypton or a mixture) the gas is naturally dissipated and the R-value suffers.

 Since 2004, there are also some companies offering the same restoration process for failed double-glazed units in the UK, and there is one company offering restoration of failed IG units in Ireland since 2010.